Domestic clinical waste collection service

 - Drugs or other pharmaceutical products

 - Syringes, needles or other sharp instruments

-- Any other healthcare related waste which may cause infection to a person coming into contact with it such as incontinence pads produced by someone suffering from an infectious disease.
+- Any other healthcare related waste which may cause infection to a person coming into contact with it.

 The best way to dispose of unwanted medicines is by taking them to your local pharmacist.
 Sharps boxes for containing hyperdermic needles can be obtained on prescription (using an FP10 form) and full boxes can be returned to your GP when full.
 Local pharmacists that provide needle exchange services are listed below.
 For other domestic clinical waste you may need to use the council's clinical waste collection service.

 Example: incontinence pads

-Incontinence pads are classed as clinical waste if the resident producing it from his or her home is suffering from an infectious disease.
+Incontinence pads are classed as clinical waste only if the resident producing it from his or her home is suffering from an infectious disease.
 Non-infectious incontinence pads are domestic offensive waste and should be wrapped thoroughly before being put in the dustbin.

 Infectious incontinence pads, as they are clinical waste, must be stored and collected separately from other waste.
 If the waste was produced during the course of professional home treatment it is the responsibility of the service provider to make suitable arrangements for its collection and disposal, not the resident.
 If they were produced at home but not during the course of professional home treatment you will need to use the council's clinical waste collection service.

 We collect clinical waste produced by residents within their own homes.
 To receive this service, first contact your healthcare provider (such as GP, nurse or health visitor).
 They will request that we start collecting and provide suitable containers such as yellow boxes for safely containing used syringes.